Julian Simpson

 I was recently emailed by someone complaining about how hard it is to find information about me and my work.
 I get this.
 It's not deliberate, but it's not not-deliberate either.

 There are probably ways to create a more accessible web-presence, and to bring the various things I've worked on or been associated with into some kind of useful order.
 But that seems like quite a lot of work and I'm not wildly into doing lots of extra work.
 I really enjoy being a bit hidden and just getting on with my work.
-(For reference see Themis House in the upcoming "Who Is Aldrich Kemp?", coming to your radios on February 18th, 2022.)

 That people have to do a bit of digging to find me suits me just fine.
 It's like a hazing process; the people who get through seem to be more interesting.